-The Water Conservation Committee (the WCC of SR) meets every third Thursday from 11:15 to 12:45 in Multi-Purpose Room 3 at Gateway.
+The Water Conservation Committee meets every third Thursday from 10:30 to 12:00 in Multi-Purpose Room 3 at Gateway.
 The committee was founded in the beginning of 2015 during the fourth year of California’s recent five-year drought.
 Serious concerns about water waste in Rossmoor were raised at meetings of Sustainable Rossmoor (formerly Solar Powered Rossmoor) and the WCC was formed to study these water usage concerns.

 The Water Conservation Committee’s first meeting in January 2015 drew a room-full.
 Attendees were eager to discuss ways to educate each other and the Rossmoor community about water conservation, climate appropriate landscaping, and efficient irrigation practices.
 These have become the main focus of the WCC, but it is also concerned with statewide water issues including water recycling, rainwater capture, and groundwater replenishment.